Melting of olive oil in immiscible surroundings: experiments and theory: Theory

-The problem of a melting sphere is very similar to the cylinder described above. $\theta = 0$ is again defined on the bottom side of the object, the azimuthal angle $\phi$ is defined positive in clockwise direction, and $x = r-R$, with $x=0$ at the surface, is defined in the same manner as the horizontal cylinder, see figure \ref{fig:theorycylinder}.
-An important difference is a flow focusing due to the varying circumference of the sphere with changing polar angle $\theta$.
-The continuity equation in spherical coordinates, where $u_\theta = \bar\beta x(2h-x)$, is unchanged and azimuthal symmetry is assumed:
+The problem of a melting ball is very similar to the cylinder described above. $\theta = 0$ is again defined on the bottom side of the object, the azimuthal angle $\phi$ is defined positive in clockwise direction, and $x = r-R$, with $x=0$ at the surface, is defined in the same manner as the horizontal cylinder, see figure \ref{fig:theorycylinder}.
+An important difference is a flow focusing due to the varying circumference of the ball with changing polar angle $\theta$.
+The continuity equation in spherical coordinates, where $u_\theta = \bar\beta x(2h-x)$ (again assuming $\mu_o$ is constant), is unchanged and azimuthal symmetry is assumed:

 From this, $u_r$ can be found as before:

 The control volume over the film thickness is now taken in three dimensions:

 which after substitution of $u_\theta$ gives: